Overview

 Sports & Community Facilities

-North Sligo Sports Complex sits on the village’s edge, featuring an indoor football pitch, badminton and basketball courts, a squash court, racquetball court and a running track.
-Outside, grass and all‑weather football pitches serve local GAA teams, while Molaise Park provides a training ground for Gaelic football.
-The complex’s meeting rooms and changing facilities make it a hub for community events.
+North Sligo Sports Complex operates on the village edge, featuring an indoor football pitch, badminton and basketball courts, squash and racquetball facilities, and a running track.
+Outdoor grass and all-weather pitches support local GAA teams, while Molaise Park serves as a training ground.
+The complex includes meeting rooms and changing facilities, hosting local fixtures and community events throughout the year.

 Spanish Armada Interpretive Centre